jjgecon/vs_code_workflow/README.md

 - **Debug**: Provides tools to run and debug your code.

 ## Terminal
 The integrated terminal in Visual Studio Code allows you to run command-line tasks directly within the editor.
-Open the terminal by clicking the terminal icon or using the keyboard shortcut `Ctrl+` (Windows) or `Cmd+J` (Mac).
+Open the terminal by clicking the terminal icon or using the keyboard shortcut `Ctrl+J` (Windows) or `Cmd+J` (Mac).
 The terminal supports multiple instances, so you can run different commands in separate terminals simultaneously.

 ## Editor
 The text editor is the main area where you write and edit your code.
 It supports syntax highlighting, code completion, and other features to help you write code efficiently.
 Open multiple files in tabs and split the editor to view and edit files side by side.